 What to Do If You’re Denied Long-Term Disability Benefits

 By law, insurance companies are required to put a denial of benefits in writing.
 If you’ve received a denial of benefits letter from your LTD insurer, don’t give up hope.
 There is a process to appeal a denied benefits claim.
 An experienced LTD lawyer at Valent Legal can help you dispute the decision and seek the benefits you’re entitled to.
+Deciding between an appeal or a lawsuit can be tricky on your own.

 The denial letter might include reasons for the company’s decision and will include a deadline for you to appeal.
 Your lawyer can ensure that your appeal is filed on time, so you do not lose your right to pursue further action.